The Colosseum, originally called the Flavian Amphitheatre, is an iconic symbol of Rome and one of the most famous landmarks in the world.

 Colosseum entrance

-The Colosseum’s opening hours depend on the time of year.
-While you can visit the Colosseum only at the reserved entrance time, you can visit the archaeological park next to it with the Palatine, the Roman Forum and the Imperial Forums before or after.
+While you can only visit the Colosseum at the reserved entrance time, you have the opportunity to explore the neighboring archaeological park with the Palatine Hill, the Roman Forum and the Imperial Forums before or after.

 Colosseum tickets

-Here you get a quick overview of all available tickets
+Here you get a quick overview of the available tickets

 Guided tours

-So to visit the Colosseum in Rome, book well in advance.
-Good guided tours are always worth their price.
-Books and audio guides provide interesting information, but they can’t replace a good guided tour.
-The relics of 2,000 years of history and the many details of the monument are not easily explained.
+It is advisable to book early for a visit to the Colosseum in Rome.
+High-quality guided tours are worth their price.
+Books and audio guides provide interesting information, but they cannot replace a high-quality guided tour.
+The remains of 2,000 years of history and the many details of the monument are not easy to explain.

-Professional city guides in Rome love their work and have a profound knowledge.
-Many have studied archaeology extensively and they can answer almost any of your questions.
-A good guide is happy when the customer is happy.
-And of course they are happy about a good tip.
+Professional city guides in Rome are passionate about their work and have in-depth knowledge.
+Many have studied archaeology in depth and can answer almost any question.
+A good guide is satisfied when the customer is, and of course they are happy to receive an appropriate tip.

 Virtual reality allows you to experience the time 2,000 years ago up close.
 Recreating the life of that time is very impressive.